oduerr/dl_tutorial/lasagne/README.md

 ## Tutorial for lasagne
 The following notebooks are tutorials, demonstrating how easy it is to do deep learning with nolearn/lasagne library.
 Some basic knowledge of deep learning is assumed.
 You should know multilayer perceptions and convolutional neural networks.
-See [http://deeplearning.net/tutorial/](http://deeplearning.net/tutorial/) for an introduction.
+See [http://deeplearning.net/tutorial/](http://deeplearning.net/tutorial/) or [http://cs231n.github.io/convolutional-networks/](cs231n) for an introduction.

 * [MinimalLasagneMLP.ipynb](MinimalLasagneMLP.ipynb) [nbviewer](http://nbviewer.ipython.org/github/oduerr/dl_tutorial/blob/master/lasagne/MinimalLasagneMLP.ipynb) shows how to create a multilayer perceptron.
 * [MinimalLasagneCNN.ipynb](MinimalLasagneCNN.ipynb) [nbviewer](http://nbviewer.ipython.org/github/oduerr/dl_tutorial/blob/master/lasagne/MinimalLasagneCNN.ipynb) shows how to create a (simple) convolution neural network